A new addition to the Live Almanac website will be made available shortly...a 'Monkees Instruments & Gear' page.

 The shipping date has been pushed back to August 13.
 Pre-orders are available here.

-One of the original MTV VJs, Alan Hunter, helps conduct the press conference at the Hard Rock Cafe in New York City announcing The Monkees' 20th Anniversary Reunion Tour.
+Alan Hunter, one of the original MTV VJs, helps conduct the press conference at the Hard Rock Cafe in New York City on May 28, 1986 that officially announced The Monkees' 20th Anniversary Reunion Tour:

 Here is an ad from the November 1989 Rhino Records catalog advertising the release of Missing Links, Volume 2.
 (Volume 1 was released in 1987.)